“Don’t judge a book by its cover.”

 According to Brian Dean’s analysis of organic CTRs, titles with questions receive 14.1% higher CTRs than others.

 It makes sense, though.
 Users come online to find something.
-Most of the time, they are looking for the answer to the particular question.
+Most of the time, they are looking for the answer to a particular question.

-For proof that question titles are worth, look at Google’s “People Also Ask” box.
+For proof that question titles are worth it, look at Google’s “People Also Ask” box.